gavin-wang-note/gavin-wang-note.github.io/_posts/2023-05-12-jenkins_email_template.md

 Description:

-This file, placed in the email-templates directory in the Jenkins installation directory (if this directory does not exist, just create it manually, and note this directory's ownership information), for example: ${JENKINS_INSTALL_PATH}/email-templates/v1.1_allure-pipeline- report.groovy
+This file, placed in the email-templates directory in the Jenkins installation directory (if this directory does not exist, just create it manually, and note this directory's ownership information), for example: `${JENKINS_INSTALL_PATH}/email-templates/v1.1_allure-pipeline-report.groovy`

 # E-Mail shows info

-## Cell phone terminal display effect picture:
+## Cell phone terminal display effect picture

 <img class="shadow" src="/img/in-post/cell_phone_of_jenkins_email.jpg" width="1200">

+## PC mailbox (example only)

-## All cases are in success stat
+All cases are in success stat:

 <img class="shadow" src="/img/in-post/jenkins_build_success.png" width="1200" />